marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 Git push origin master
 ```

 The last step we need to perform is to create a pull request.
 When working with Git command line we will make that pull request directly from GitHub.
-Open a browser, browse to github.com and sign in with your github credentials.
+Open a browser, browse to <github.com> and sign in with your github credentials.
 Browse to the fork we just pushed the changes to.

 <img src="/images/2016-02-03/59-PR8.png" width="700">

-On the start page of the fork, click the green “New pull request” icon.
+On the start page of the fork, click the green **New pull request** icon.
 That will open a page to compare the differences between the fork and the upstream repository.

 <img src="/images/2016-02-03/60-PR9.png" width="700">

 You can see that the is one new file (called NewFile.txt) that is on the fork, but not on the upstream.
-Click the green “create pull request” button.
+Click the green **create pull request** button.

 <img src="/images/2016-02-03/61-PR10.png" width="700">